 All of Matthew’s Vigilant Lioness paintings can be viewed on his website, www.matthewjhuntley.com.

-So far, I have conducted nine recorded research interviews as part of this project, and taken short testimonies from several other figures.
+So far, I have conducted thirteen recorded research interviews as part of this project, and taken short testimonies from several other figures.
 I am currently working to edit interview transcriptions — almost all of which are over two hours long, and some of which are over three — and produce small fold-out zines based on these research interviews, similar to those I created in late-2023 for my conversations with Elle Largesse and Katharine Gates.
-Please be patient — this webpage, and Nancy//the World as an overarching endeavour, are both a one-person operation maintained by Abigail herself in between her day job!
+Please be patient — this webpage, and The Giantess Speaks as an overarching endeavour, are both a one-person operation maintained by Abigail herself in between her day job!

 If you would like to support me in continuing this research endeavour, please do consider supporting my work on Ko-fi!
 Any donations would mean the world to me — particularly as I am currently fundraising to ensure I can continue to have access to the critical mental health and disability access support that have allowed me to make this wild endeavour a reality.